 Let Me Introduce You to Plan G

-Plan G is a better a better value even for those that believe that they are limiting their out-of-pocket costs by enrolling in the Plan F because it has no deductibles or co-pays for any Medicare-approved healthcare.
-There is only one difference between the Plan F and Plan G. That difference is that the Plan G does not cover the annual Part B deductible (see the Medicare supplement plan chart below).
+Plan G is a better a value even for those that believe that they are limiting their out-of-pocket costs by enrolling in the Plan F because it has no deductibles or co-pays for any Medicare-approved healthcare.
+There is only one difference between the Plan F and Plan G. That difference is that the Plan G does not cover the annual Part B deductible (see the Medicare supplement plan chart on our comparison page).
 Part B of Medicare is the part that is paid to physicians for your care.

 Today, more and more seniors are finding that they can save on out of pocket costs by choosing Plan G instead of the Plan F. It also provides a way to keep a much more comprehensive health plan in place without the network limitations and high out-of-pocket expenses of a Medicare Advantage plan.
 After all, unlike with a Medicare Advantage plan, a Medicare supplement plan allows you to go to ANY doctor, specialist, or hospital that accepts Medicare anywhere in the country without worrying about networks.

-The difference in premium is $293.04 over a 12-month period.
-So for those who choose a Plan F over a Plan G, they are paying $293.04 for the insurance company to pay the $166 deductible for them.
-That leaves $127.04 for the insurance company to keep as profit – basically a convenience fee you are giving to them.
+The difference in premium is $328.60 over a 12-month period.
+So for those who choose a Plan F over a Plan G, they are paying $328.60 for the insurance company to pay the $183 deductible for them.
+That leaves $145.60 for the insurance company to keep as profit – basically a convenience fee you are giving to them.
 Believe me, the insurance companies have enough money without us throwing extra money at them unnecessarily!
-If you would be willing to pay that Part B deductible yourself, you could keep that $127.04 in your own pocket.
+If you would be willing to pay that Part B deductible yourself, you could keep that $145.60 in your own pocket.
+The Part B deductible will get paid to Medicare whether you pay directly with a Plan G or by letting the insurance company pay it through a Plan F with a convenience fee tacked on.
 There is no need to donate it to the insurance company’s coffers.

 Why The Big Difference In Premium?